Who will pull the curtain on the first gas-electric 18 wheeler/excavator/locomotive

 Lads, it’s crazy.
 I have always asked myself why there is so much diesel-electric but there is so little gas-electric.
 Ever since I have discovered the great potential of LNG (CNG) as fuel at least.

-You need an economic rationale to get going?
-Let be give you one that will pull your socks off.
+Do you need an economic rationale to get going?
+Let me give you one that will pull your socks off.

 Ready?